Disabled people and carers

 HM Revenue & Customs (HMRC) manage the UK tax system.
 You can find their contact details on the GOV.UK website.

 A significant barrier can sometimes be effectively communicating with HMRC either by phone or face to face.
-HMRC give you some information about the different ways of contacting them if you have additional needs in the dealing with HMRC section of our Disability Tax Guide website.
+We give you some information about the different ways of contacting them if you have additional needs in the dealing with HMRC section of our Disability Tax Guide website.